dewanthaaa/js-simple-cli-qr-code-generator/README.md

 /* SIMPLE COMMAND LINE INTERFACE QR CODE GENERATOR *\

-Here is a simple qr code generator for every active link that you want to request Build using NodeJS
+This is a simple qr code generator for every active link that you want to request.

+Build using NodeJS

 To Run : node index.js